keithlegg/gnelscript/README.md

   - added 3X3 matrices
   - matrix and vectors are thier own types of object now
   - numpy integration, so it can interface to numpy arrays seamlessly
-  - improved object operators and primitive objects
   - point operators
   - polygon operators
+  - improved object operators and primitive objects
   - object3D type
+  - "matrix" render - pass a 3X3, or 4X4 matrix to renderer directly

 Inspired by projects I have on over the last 10 years: